jywu20/Notes/Physics-new/gravity/string-current-state.md

 this inverse RG flow is just educated guess.
 We take the example of general relativity.
 If general relativity is really the only reasonable gravity theory, then we can imagine that in the space of all possible theories, GR is a fixed point and every candidate of theory of everything flows to it.

+Also, there still exist a lot of technical difficulties.
+Remember we do not even know what the M theory exactly is!
+There are most duality results.
+We already know that M theory can be mapped to a zero-dimensional matrix model, but the matrix model itself is highly complicated, including infinite terms.
+It is almost impossible to calculate anything from the matrix model.
+Nor can we obtain an explicit form of M theory.